Fraunhofer-AISEC/codyze-evaluator/documentation/docs/writing-queries.md

 # How do I write a query?

+A query is a piece of code which retrieves information from the CPG (or a part of it) to assess if a statement holds or not.

+The main sources for the implementation can be found in the files `Query.kt`, `FlowQueries.kt` and `QueryTree.kt` in the module `cpg-analysis`.

 ## Starting point: Choosing between `allExtended` and `existsExtended`

 You would typically start writing a query by using one of the two functions `allExtended` or `existsExtended`.